The geometry of coalescing random walks, the Brownian web distance and KPZ universality

-\paragraph{Acknowledgments.} We thank Dor Elboim and Ron Peled for a question leading to Theorem \ref{thm:DBehorizontal}.
+\paragraph{Acknowledgments.} We thank Dor Elboim and Ron Peled for a question leading to Theorem~\ref{thm:DBehorizontal} and Julian Ransford for pointing out the short proof of Proposition~\ref{prop:DBrLSC}.
 The work of B.\ Vet\H o was supported by the NKFI (National Research, Development and Innovation Office) grants FK142124 and KKP144059 ``Fractal geometry and applications'', by the Bolyai Research Scholarship of the Hungarian Academy of Sciences and by the \'UNKP--22--5--BME--250 New National Excellence Program of the Ministry for Innovation and Technology from the source of the NKFI.
 The work of B.~Vir\'ag was supported by the NSERC Discovery Grant.